xhyrom/discord-datamining/data/articles/normal/articles/17041455768343/content.md

 <p><strong>Promotion Summary</strong></p>
 <p><strong>Offer Details:</strong> 6 months of free Discord Nitro</p>
 <p><strong>Who is Eligible: </strong>Users who have never had an active Nitro subscription on their Discord accounts are eligible to redeem this Nitro promotion.</p>
-<p>Users who have had a Discord Nitro subscription at any point on their accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible to redeem this promotion.</p>
+<p>Users who have had a Discord Nitro subscription at any point on their accounts and have had a Nitro Classic or Nitro Basic subscription <span id="docs-internal-guid-9c6a741f-7fff-9a79-6186-b3da498e1e7e">within the past 12 months are eligible</span> to redeem this promotion.</p>
 <p>If a user has had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on their account and they’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
 <p>We will not be able to refund any leftover subscription time from those, and the user will be forfeiting the remainder of the existing sub when activating the 6 months Nitro trial.</p>
 <p><strong>Requirements:</strong> Claim through Google Play on the Play Points Perks tab.
 The feature will start rolling out on August 31, 2023 to eligible users and ends on February 28, 2024.
 The offer must be redeemed in a Discord account by March 29, 2024 (23:59 pm local time).</p>